puppetlabs/puppet-docs/source/guides/plugins_in_modules.markdown

 a generic module to hold all custom facts and types.
 It is recommended that you name this module `custom`.

+The `custom` module needs to be a valid module with the correct directory structure and an `init.pp` file.
+The module then needs to be included in your Puppet configuration to ensure your plugins are loaded:

+    include custom

 While ordinarily in Puppet, you do not need to know Ruby, plugins are in fact Ruby modules.
 Ruby libraries in your plugins directories behave like Ruby libraries in any other (system) Ruby lib directory, and their paths need to